edespino/cloudberry-site/docs/tutorial/create-and-prepare-database.md

 ---
-title: "[101-2] Lesson 2: Create and Prepare Database"
+title: "Lesson 2: Create and Prepare Database"
 description: Let's create one new database in the Apache Cloudberry.
 ---